 Thinking that it’s necessary to perform a competitor analysis based on social media monitoring only when launching a new business or a new product can put you in a dangerous position.
-Companies evolve very rapidly, they change their strategies all the time, and the marketing campaign they’re running today might look like nothing the one they’re going to start tomorrow.
+Companies evolve very rapidly, they change their strategies all the time, and the marketing campaign they’re running today might look nothing like the one they’re going to start tomorrow.
 Because of that, it’s important to keep an eye on your competition at all times, as well as on ways to approach your audience that could place you in the lead.

 The Beginner's Guide to Social Media Monitoring